Utkarshn10/curiosity/README.md

 2. When prompted, enter the GitHub repository URL (e.g., `https://github.com/username/repository`).

+3. Optionally, specify a question to ask about the repository content (e.g., `ask What is the purpose of the main.py file?`).

-3. The application will fetch the content of the repository and analyze the files, providing summaries for each file.
+4. The application will fetch the content of the repository, analyze the files, and provide detailed summaries for each file, including answers to the specified question.

 ## Contributing